 Industry Day is an event held by a Department of Defense (DoD) Program Management Office (PMO) to present the plans for a current or future procurement to representatives from industry.
 It is usually held prior to a Request for Proposal (RFP) being released or any major changes in a program.
 It’s an opportunity for the government to expresses its goals, schedule, and solicit feedback about a procurement.
 Industry Day can range from a few hours to three days in length.
 Usually, during industry day there is an opportunity for industry to sit down with program office personnel in a private one-on-one session to ask questions and give feedback.

 Industry Day is a good opportunity for industry to get a good understanding of what the government needs.
-It’s also provides a good method to try and shape any RFP towards your unique offering.
-Industry Day’s a usually announced on FedBizOpps (FBO).
+It also provides a good method to try and shape any RFP towards your unique offering.
+Industry Day’s usually announced on FedBizOpps (FBO).

 Typical Industry Day Goals:

 - To ensure synergy between the DoD program office and Industry representatives